Key takeaways

 - Closed source — No visibility into codebase or ability to self-host

-- Early extensibility — Extensibility is "on the roadmap" but not yet available
+- Early extensibility — Extensibility remains "on the roadmap" but not yet available as of June 2026

 - Learning curve — Worktree-based workflow may be unfamiliar to developers used to single-branch development